prayreh153/WHSTechNotes/journal.md

 Journal Prompt:
 The term 67 is a joke that almost every gen z or younger knows.
 This term originated from the height of Lebron James being 6 foot 7 inches.
 It then was used in a rap song saying the phrase six seven.
 Eventually people turned it into a meme.
 The meme is massive because it can be seen or heard in the everyday life.
 There is also a motion with your hands you'll have to do everytime you say the phrase.
 You'll have to move both your hands up and down in opposite directions from eachother.

+# October 6, 2025
+Journal Prompt:
+If I were in charge of my school, I would make the rules of technology and AI not strict.
+As a student, using AI and technologies is really helpful when you use it in the right way.
+I'll allow game websites to a certain level, so students won't get carried away.
+I would allow things like chatgpt only if students use it as a reference and not completly copy off of it.
+I would also allow phones to be out, but if they use it too much and not pay attention in class, I will have it took up.
+I feel students should have more freedom when using technology in school, and should benefit them if they did.